Matrix-LoL-Group/Rules/README.md

 ### 3.9 Scheduling/Rescheduling
 When a new week starts in the league, the Managers and/or Captains of the teams will communicate with the opposing team to find a day to play their game on.
 If they are unable to find a day that fit both teams or that the teams can agree on, they will play their game on the Default Time.

+All games in group stage/regular split must be finished within the last sunday of stage 1 of the tournament aka. before the playoffs start.

+Playoff games can not be rescheduled to a later week.
+It must be played in it's assigned week.

 ## 4. Stream

 ### 4.1 Streaming Regulations